globus/globus-compute/docs/endpoints/multi_user.rst

    ``globus-idm-validator`` tool.
 This script is installed as part of the
    |globus-identity-mapping|_ dependency.

-The manager endpoint process watches this file for changes.
+The core endpoint process watches this file for changes.
 If an administrator needs to make a live change, simply update the content of the identity mapping file specified by the ``config.yaml`` configuration.
-The manager endpoint process will note the change and atomically apply it: if the new identity mapping configuration is invalid, the previously loaded configuration will remain in place.
+The core endpoint process will note the change and atomically apply it: if the new identity mapping configuration is invalid, the previously loaded configuration will remain in place.
 In both cases (valid or invalid), the endpoint will emit a